dyninst/dyninst/docs/parseAPI/overview.rst

   The :cpp:class:`Loop` represents code in the binary that may execute repeatedly, corresponding to source language constructs like *for* loop or *while* loop.
-We use a formal definition of loops from “Nesting of Reducible and Irreducible Loops" by Paul Havlak.
+We use a formal definition of loops from "Nesting of Reducible and Irreducible Loops" by Paul Havlak.
 We support identifying both natural loops (single-entry loops) and irreducible loops (multi-entry loops).